How to Connect and Message a Recruiter on LinkedIn

 female touching iPhone signing on to LinkedIn

-1. Enhance Your Profile
+1. Enhance your profile

 Your LinkedIn profile is the first thing recruiters see.
 A professional-looking profile will go a long way in showing a recruiter that you are ready for job opportunities.
 Not everyone on LinkedIn has a profile picture.
 This is where you can stand out and get your profile noticed.
 Make sure you choose an appropriate picture, though.
 The photo should show your face, suit your profession (don’t have on a t-shirt if you’re looking for a management position), and have a simple background.
 You might even want to hire a professional photographer to take one for you.

 Next, spruce up your headline.
 This is your story in a nutshell.
-Include here what you do, how many years of experience you have, what industry you work in, your areas of expertise or your specialties, your achievements, goals, etc. Summarize each point and keep it concise while showcasing your professional work and your personality.
+Here, include what you do, how many years of experience you have, what industry you work in, your areas of expertise or your specialties, your achievements, goals, etc. Summarize each point and keep it concise while showcasing your professional work and your personality.
 Cut overused words when describing yourself, such as responsible, strategic, passionate, driven, and other buzzwords.
 Instead, be specific and use action verbs that describe you.
 Your profile is a dynamic document.
 Update it frequently.
 When you learn a new skill or receive an award, include it.
 Make sure you also activate “Open to Work.”
 You can include here who sees this content, such as recruiters only.

 Related: How to Optimize Your LinkedIn Profile

-2. Search for Recruiters
+2. Search for recruiters

 The easiest way to find a recruiter on LinkedIn is to search for them.
 By simply typing “recruiter” in the search box and entering your current (or desired) location in the “Location” box, you’ll be presented with a list of recruiters that fit your search requirements.
 If you are searching for a specific recruiter, you can type their name into the search bar, and LinkedIn will direct you to their profile link.
 If you’re in one or more of the same LinkedIn groups as the recruiter, you can send them an invite.

 LinkedIn InMail is another tool you can use to contact a recruiter.
 Be brief in your invitation.
 Introduce yourself, state your profession, and what type of position you are looking for.
 If the recruiter doesn’t respond with a LinkedIn message or does connect with you but doesn’t reply with an email, send a follow-up message thanking them for connecting with you and re-stating what you are looking for.
 Keep it short and professional.
-That last thing you want to do is turn a recruiter off.
+The last thing you want to do is turn a recruiter off.

-3. Expand Your LinkedIn Network
+3. Expand your LinkedIn network

 LinkedIn offers many ways to expand your visibility.
 Expanding your visibility gives you a much better chance of connecting with the right recruiter for your situation.
 A good way to do this is to join as many LinkedIn groups as you can that are relevant to your profession, employer, and industry.
 Become active in the groups, sharing relevant comments in the group conversations.
 You can also share updates from your LinkedIn home page or any other information related to your industry that other professionals might benefit from.